Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Acknowledgments

 \section{Acknowledgments}

-This work was supported by JST COI-NEXT Grant Number JPMJPF2221 and JST SPRING Grant Number JPMJSP2123.
+This work was supported by JST COI-NEXT (JPMJPF2221), JST SPRING (JPMJSP2123), and JSPS KAKENHI (JP24K20843).
 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.